-- 1. Throughout the world, water supply is a function of the government.
-There are very few instances of private water supply. - 2.
-There are areas in the world where public water supply has achieved universal access. (see Box below)
+1. Throughout the world, water supply is a function of the government.
+There are very few instances of private water supply.

 Public Water Supply in Porto Alegre

 Porto Alegre is a city in Brazil.
 Though there are many poor people in this city, what is remarkable is that it has a far lower number of infant deaths as compared to most other cities of the world.
 The city's water department has achieved universal access to safe water and this is the main reason behind the lower number of infant deaths.
 The average price of water is kept low, and the poor are charged half the basic rate.
 Whatever profit the department makes is used to improve the water supply.
 The working of the water department is transparent and people can have a direct say in deciding which projects the department should take up.
 Through a process of public meetings, people hear what the managers have to say and also vote on their priorities.